sk-kaarthi/Wwasm/README.md

 Then build the project.
 Note that updates are not required for the demo.

-When viewing the completed build, you will need to switch `com_basegame` to `demomain`, as specified in the command-line example.
+When viewing the completed build in a browser, you will need to set `com_basegame` to `demomain`, as specified in the command-line example.

 Playing the Original RTCW Full Game
 -----------------------------------